RunheZH/comp3008P2/README.md

 1.Download tomcat(Version 8 or above)

-2.Download idea of Ultimate Version(You may skip this step, but you will tough time in the next few minutes.
+2.Download idea Ultimate Version(You may skip this step, but you will tough time in the next few minutes.
 If you skip this step, go to step #4)

 3. Using idea: